-✓ C1.
+C1.
 IS FAMILIAR WITH AND USES RELEVANT ASPECTS OF STUDENTS' BACKGROUND, KNOWLEDGE, EXPERIENCE, AND SKILLS.
-DN is unfamiliar with the background, experiences, and skill level of most students in the class.
+InTASC 2c, 7j, 7n DN is unfamiliar with the background, experiences, and skill level of most students in the class.
 DE is familiar with the relevant aspects of the background, knowledge, experience, and skills of most students in the class; ME ANDuses relevant aspects of students' background, knowledge, experience, and skills of most students in the class.
-EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what s/he knows about learners including developmental levels, prior learning, and interests.
+EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what they know about learners including developmental levels, prior learning, and interests.

-- 1. Does the student teacher use pre-assessment tools to create and sustain an inclusive and supportive learning environment? - 2.
-Does the student teacher use personal interaction with students to advance instruction? - 3.
-Does the student teacher demonstrate a comprehensive knowledge of the concepts, principles, theories, and research about adolescent development?
+- Does the student teacher use pre-assessment tools to create and sustain an inclusive and supportive learning environment? - Does the student teacher use personal interaction with students to advance instruction? - 3.
+Does the student teacher demonstrate a comprehensive knowledge of the concepts, principles, theories, and research about adolescent development? - C2.
+Culturally Responsive Practice: SELECTS CLASSROOM RESOURCES THAT REFLECT CULTURAL INCLUSIVITY AND PLANS FOR DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS, GENDER, RACE, ETHNICITY).
+InTASC 1b, 2a, 7b

-C2.
-PLANS DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS).
 DN plans undifferentiated instruction.
 DE plans differentiated instruction to address the unique characteristics of some individuals in the class.
-ME effectively plans differentiated instruction to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.
+ME effectively plans differentiated instruction and selects classroom resources that are culturally inclusive to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.